 All of the above are important, no doubt.
 But I believe one of the biggest factors in motivating the purchase of a book is “brand”, or lack of it in the case of not making the purchase.

 Why brand?
 Readers want consistency.
 Think of food.
 Everyone knows exactly what a Burger King Whopper tastes like.
 The Burger King brand is known worldwide because they produce something that people like and they keep making it.
 I can walk into a Burger King anywhere on the planet and I know what to expect.
 The same goes for McDonalds, Pizza Hut, Starbucks, KFC, Taco Bell, and hundreds of other well-established brands.
 If I crave a Big Mac, there’s only one place to get it.
+If you’re looking to put your brand over some products and items to help market your company a little better, look into this company that design branded merchandise.

 I think that the same holds true for books.
 I can pick up the latest James Paterson, Nora Roberts or Clive Cussler novel and I know what to expect.
 They have established a consistency in their product that has become their brand.
 As a matter of fact, their names ARE their brands.
 All you have to do is mention Patterson, Roberts or Cussler, and anyone who has experienced those brands knows what you’re talking about.
 Just like the Whopper.
 You don’t have to explain it to someone who’s already had one.